macdonst/enhance-workshop-codemash/docs/module07-crudl-part1-basic-structure.md

 ### Dynamic Routes and Catch All Routes

 Enhance has support for dynamic and catchall routes.
-The '$'in the above route and path names will match any path part.
+The '$' in the above route and path names will match any path part.
 For example the `$id` will match any object ID at the end of the `/links` route.
 You can access these path parameters in code like so:

 ```javascript
 const id = req.pathParameters?.id